 |Office:||102 Tomezsko Classroom Building|

 She is the campus coordinator for the environmental inquiry minor.
 She has received funding from the National Science Foundation, EPA, and the Society of Women Environmental Professionals.
-She is a co-principal investigator on a $9.2 million National Science Foundation – Targeted Math Science Partnership grant to improve middle school Earth & space science teaching in Pennsylvania.
+She is a co-principal investigator on a $9.2 million National Science Foundation – Targeted Math Science Partnership grant to improve middle school Earth and space science teaching in Pennsylvania.
 She is the past chair of the Geoscience Division of the Council on Undergraduate Research and a former councilor-at-large with the National Association of Geoscience Teachers.
 She currently serves on the Executive Committee of the Pennsylvania Earth Science Teachers Association and serves on the Board of Trustees of Tyler Arboretum.
+She blogs for the American Geophysical Union (AGU) on geoscience education and educational technology at GeoEd Trek: http://blogs.agu.org/geoedtrek/.
 She enjoys traveling to National Parks, geocaching, and attending Philadelphia sporting events.